cegme/MADden/demo_script_cikm2012.md

 labelings of a document for CRF models.
 We chose to implement a SQL statement to drive the Viterbi inference.
 SQL is inherently parallel due to the set operation over relations.
 In Greenplum, Viterbi can be run in parallel over different subsets of the document on a multi-core machine.

+crf_test_data function is to load the testing data into the database crf_train_fgen function is to generate all features for testing data vcrf_label function is to calculate the top1 label sequence and the corresponding conditional probability.

     select crf_test_data('/home/gpadmin/demo/crf/crf_test_data/testingdataset');
     select crf_test_fgen('test_segmenttbl','crf_dictionary','crf_label','crf_regex',' crf_feature','viterbi_mtbl','viterbi_rtbl');